bryanwong17/Test/WACV-2022-FNC.md

 >

 <aside>
-💡 **Therefore, the author proposes novel approaches to identify false negatives, as well as two strategies to mitigate their effect which are false negative elimination and attraction.**
+> Therefore, the author proposes novel approaches to identify false negatives, as well as two strategies to mitigate their effect which are false negative elimination and attraction.**

 </aside>